Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food

 Blood levels of Vitamin D do not need measuring routinely.
 It is advised that only children requiring blood levels are those with rare disorders such as rickets or unexplained symptoms including seizures and cardiomyopathy in infants, and poor growth in children and muscle weakness at any age.
-If clinically indicated other test may be required for calcium, parathyroid hormones, kidney, liver functions
+If clinically indicated other test may be needed for calcium, parathyroid hormones, kidney, liver functions

-X-rays can be done to assess presence of skeletal changes with vitamin D deficiency
+X-rays are done to assess presence of skeletal changes with vitamin D deficiency

 Where can you get baby vitamin drops?

 Your health visitor can give you advice on vitamin drops and tell you where to get them.
 You’re entitled to free vitamin drops if you qualify for Healthy Start.

 Some supplements are available over the counter in pharmacies contain other vitamins or ingredients.
 Talk to your pharmacist about which supplement would be most suitable for your child.

 Having too much of some vitamins can harm.
 Keep to the recommended dose stated on the label, and be careful not to give your child two supplements at the same time, eg, do not give them cod liver oil and vitamin drops, as cod liver oil also has vitamins A and D. One supplement on is strong enough.

 Treatment of relatives

-If a patient is diagnosed with Vitamin D deficiency the family should be screened or treated.
+If a patient is diagnosed with Vitamin D deficiency the family need to be screened or treated.
 As a minimum, screening should take place by taking a history, and prevention advice given.